India–Italy relations

 India–Italy relations are the international relations that exist between India and Italy.
-Historically, trade dates back to the era of the Roman Empire.
-India maintains an Embassy in Rome, and a Consulate-General in Milan.
-Italy has an embassy in New Delhi, and Consulate-Generals in Mumbai and Kolkata.
+Historically, trade and cultural ties dates back to the era of the Roman Empire and Ancient India.
+Italy contains one of the largest Indian population in continental Europe after Germany.
+India maintains an Embassy in Rome, a Consulate-General in Milan and an honorary consul in Caserta.
+Italy has an embassy in New Delhi, and Consulate-Generals in Mumbai, Kolkata and Bengaluru.

 Early history

 Indo-Roman relations

 Relations between India and Italy date back to ancient times.
 Works from authors such as Diodorus Siculus' Library of History, Arrian's Indika, and Pliny the Elder's Natural History make references to India.
+Piper (Modern Italian: pepe), or pepper (both longum and nigrium), increased in popularity in Rome around 30 BC, and eventually over 70 per cent of Roman recipes required the use of Indian pepper.

+The first documented relations between Ancient India and Ancient Rome occurred during the reign of Augustus (27 BC – AD 14), the first Roman Emperor.
+The Romans were referred as रोमक Romaka in Sanskrit, while the Romans called the Indians in Latin Indī.